holistic-web/configurations/README.md

 ## Settings:

-Paste the following into your User Settings: [settings.json](./settings.json) and customize font-size, etc to your preference.
+Paste the following into your User Settings: [`settings.json`](./settings.json).
+Then customize font-size, etc to your preference.

 ## Extensions:
 - Auto Rename Tag